fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

     %% close serial port
     fclose(serobjw);

-On the receiving side (the machine, that reads the data online from shared memory), we need to read the appropriate trigger channel, detect incoming triggers and then once a trigger is detected, write a new trigger to the data (in this case this was done by sending a command to serial port that was connnected to PPT1 of teh MEG system and recorded on channel UPPT001 with the data).
+On the receiving side (the machine, that reads the data online from shared memory), we need to read the appropriate trigger channel, detect incoming triggers and then once a trigger is detected, write a new trigger to the data (in this case this was done by sending a command to serial port that was connnected to PPT1 of the MEG system and recorded on channel UPPT001 with the data).

     %% This is where we are reading the data from from, this, in this case shared memory for the MEG at FCDC cfg.headerfile = 'shm://';